The Story of the Qur'an: Its History and Place in Muslim Life

 This is a Print-on-Demand title.
 It will be printed specifically to fill your order.
 Please allow an additional 5-6 days delivery time.
 The book is not returnable.

-A balanced, academically-based, and well-documented introduction Mattson throws a much-needed light on what it means to be a Muslim.
-(Islamic Horizons)
+- Helps the reader to understand the Qur’an, while throwing a much-needed light on what it means to be a Muslim.